… continued from a previous entry

 As for me, I believe that western religions are as harmful as they are untrue.
 We will be better off when we outgrow them.
 Put simply religion is, in my view, an enemy of a better future.

 - Western Religions: Do They Reveal Meaning?

 Moreover, even if religious claims are literally true it’s not clear how they answer questions about life’s meaning.
 How does being a part of your God’s plan give your life meaning if being a part of your parent’s or country’s plan doesn’t?
 How does your God give your life meaning, if you can’t do that yourself?
 How can your God’s love give your life meaning if other people’s love doesn’t?
-How does living with your God forever provide meaning if living forever doesn’t do that by itself?
+How does living with your God forever provide meaning if just living forever doesn’t?

 Thus Western religious answers to the questions of meaning are suspect because: 1) the supernatural realm is probably imaginary; 2) religion causes much harm; and 3) it isn’t clear how gods make life meaningful.
 If the truth, usefulness, and relevance of religion are suspect then its answers to questions about life’s meaning are too.
 While I’ll grant that religious answers satisfy many people, for me, Western religious answers to questions about meaning are non-starters; they simply aren’t available.